-If you're a guy who's just decided to propose to his girlfriend, you're sure to feel nervous and worry about how to do it the "right way."
+If you've just decided to propose to your partner, you're sure to feel nervous and worry about how to do it the "right way."
 Getting engaged is a huge milestone.
 It means you're about to embark upon the next chapter of your lives, so before you get down on one knee, read these do's and don'ts of traditional marriage proposals.

 Marriage Proposal Do's

 - Do test the waters: Before you propose, the two of you should have already spoken about getting married.
 Make sure marriage is something that each of you wants, and make sure you both agree on major issues such as children.
 This is a big question that shouldn't come out of the blue.
 You don't want her to be taken completely off guard, as a surprise proposal is almost certainly guaranteed to elicit a hesitant "yes," if not an "I'll have to think about it."

 - Do make it a surprise: Even though you've discussed getting married, the marriage proposal itself can - and should - be a surprise.
 Find a moment and a manner that she won't be suspecting.

 - Do prepare yourself: "Will you marry me?" is a simple question, but it's a weighty phrase that leaves many proposers completely tongue-tied.
 Practice!
 It might feel silly, but say the words out loud a few times.
 You may also write down and memorize exactly what you're going to say to make sure you're as smooth and confident as possible.

 - Do find the right engagement ring: Since wearing an engagement ring is a lifetime commitment, make sure it's the right one.
 You might find an opportunity to window shop for rings when you are walking past a store, or you can bring it up in conversation.
 You can also ask her mother, sister, best friend, etc., to help choose the ring.